Updated: June 27, 2018

-Marketing yourself in an industry as crowded as recruitment can be a huge challenge.
+Marketing your agency in an industry as crowded as recruitment can be a huge challenge.
 Good recruiters know how to hustle so standing out by working hard will only get you so far.
 Committing yourself to content marketing will get you a leg up on some of your competitors but it will remain difficult to get ahead if you are using the same tactics as everyone else.
+You can hire a recruitment marketing agency (like us!) but we recognize that its not in the budget for some.

 What you want to do is separate yourself from the field.
-In other words, you need to think about what you can do that nobody else is already doing to stand out in a crowded market
+In other words, you need to think about what you can do on your own that nobody else is already doing and stand out in a crowded market.

 With that in mind, here are three legitimately killer marketing ideas that will help you get noticed in 2018.